modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index.rst

 with imported tables hold corresponding table names used to refer to them in queries.

 OmniSciDB is SQL-based.
-SQL parsing is done in a separate process using the Apache Calcite framework.
+SQL query parsing is done in a separate process using the Apache Calcite framework.
 A parsed query is serialized into JSON format and is transferred back to OmniSciDB.
 In Modin, we don't generate SQL queries for OmniSciDB but use this JSON format instead.
 Such queries can be directly